oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 {% img blog/jhipster-ci-cd/spinnaker-k9s.png alt:"Spinnaker k9s view" width:"800" %}{: .center-image }

-Then connect to the Spinnaker UI with:
+You can connect to the Spinnaker UI using the following command:

 ```shell
 hal deploy connect
 ```
-Navigate to [localhost:9000](localhost:9000), the UI will look like this:
+Navigate to `http://localhost:9000` and the UI should look like this:

 {% img blog/jhipster-ci-cd/spinnaker-ui.png alt:"Spinnaker DeckUI" width:"800" %}{: .center-image }

 ## Set up CD for a JHipster microservices application

-Spinnaker is muti-cloud because it can manage delivery to multiple cloud providers.
+Spinnaker is multi-cloud because it can manage delivery to multiple cloud providers.
 Some companies use different platforms for production and test environments.
 In this example, the same cloud provider (GKE) was chosen both for Spinnaker deployment and for the application test deployment.

 ### Choose GKE for applications deployment

-The following lines are for adding a new Kubernetes account for a different cluster, which will be used for application deployment.
+Now I'll show you how to add a new Kubernetes account for a different cluster, which will be used for application deployment.

 Create a cluster for the JHipster microservices architecture: